kamaljitdevnagri/devnagri_docs.github.io/guide/Client_Guide.md

 #### Tone of Translation

-Select the level of politeness to target the right audience and to get the correct translation as per the requirement.
+Select the level of politeness to target the right audience and to get the correct translation as per the requirements.

 ![Tone of Translation](./images/Tone_of_Translation.png)